LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->close()

-   This method simply close the file.
+   This method simply closes the file.

 Reading File Data
 -----------------

-File data can be read as either bytes or string objects.
+File data can be read as either ``bytes`` or ``string`` objects.
 By default, string objects, which are always Unicode, are created with the assumption that the file contains UTF-8 encoded data.
 This assumption can be changed by settings the file objects's character encoding value.
 When reading the data as a bytes object, the unaltered file data is returned.

 Data can be read line by line or as individual bytes or in chunks of bytes.
 Each read will return the bytes immediately following the previously read bytes unless the file's read/write position is moved.
-Attempts to read past the end of the file will return a zero sized bytes object.
+Attempts to read past the end of the file will return a zero-sized bytes object.

 .. member:: file->readBytes()::bytes
 .. member:: file->readString()::string